-Beauty standards are so all-pervasive---in movies, TV, magazines, and advertising---that we take them for granted.
-And lots of us go through the world assuming that “beautiful” means what our culture says it does: smooth, symmetrical, clean, thin, traditionally feminine, delicate and young.
+Beauty standards are so all-pervasive—in movies, TV, magazines, and advertising—that we take them as given.
+And lots of us go through the world assuming that “beautiful” means what our culture says it does: smooth, symmetrical, clean, thin, delicate and young.

 Our culture’s current beauty standard is really only about 60 or 70 years old.

 When you realize that the word “beautiful” has meant hundreds of different things throughout the course of history, it becomes a whole lot easier to see those standards not as some all-powerful truth, but as just one more idea of what beauty can be.

 And when we realize that “beauty” is a subjective thing—that there are lots and lots of ways to define it—it makes room for us to see beauty in diversity; to realize there are just as many ways to be beautiful as there are women in the world.

 (Plus, it can give us some much-needed levity about the whole thing—some historical ideas about beauty are pretty funny by today's standards!)